The two Zone Resources Inc. properties comprise a total of 200 claims covering 23,176 acres. The two blocks are:

 On the Lac Edgar property, the McDonald and Ball No. 1 are also partially delineated zones with significant tonnage potential, although the historical data are less complete on this property.

 An examination of government airborne magnetic surveys, carried out on wide spacing and thus not revealing much detail, indicates considerable strike lengths of iron formation that have only been partly tested in the past, probably because of poor outcrop.
-On the Moore-Ross Mountain property there are approximately 24 kilometres of iron formation, on the Bob Lake property there are about 20 kilometres, and on the much larger Lac Edgar and Girard Lake West properties, there are 72 kilometres.
-This makes a total of 116 kilometres of favourable geology, that needs to be thoroughly tested.
+On the Lac Edgar and Girard Lake West properties, there is a total of 72 kilometres of favourable geology that needs to be thoroughly tested.